Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 For example, in the financial sector, an NHI responsible for automated fraud detection should only have access to transaction data and relevant analytical tools, nothing more.

 • Credential Management: Securely store, rotate, and manage NHI credentials.
-This includes supporting various authentication methods, such as passwords, API keys, and certificates.
+This includes supporting various authentication methods, such as passwords, api keys, and certificates.
 Robust credential management prevents credential theft and misuse.
+This integration allows organizations to leverage their existing investments in secure credential storage and management, ensuring consistency and reducing complexity.

 Many organizations use HashiCorp Vault or CyberArk to manage credentials, but an NHI aggregation solution needs to be able to integrate with these systems.